-The White building is the point of entry for adults who are interested in the services provided at ESCC in adult education.
-The White building is open five days a week from 8:30 a.m. until 5:00 p.m.
+The White Building is the point of entry for adults who are interested in the services provided at ESCC in adult education.
+The White Building is open five days a week from 8:30 a.m. until 5:00 p.m.
 Drop-ins are welcome.
-Phone 757.789.1761 or 757.789.1796 for more information or to schedule an appointment.
+Call 757.787.1794 for more information or to schedule an appointment.